Make Her Feel Welcome with Chic Points

 What do you guys like to put in your salad?
-Lately I’ve been adding some beans so I stay full longer and get a little more protein.posted almost 3 years ago
+Lately I’ve been adding some beans so I stay full longer and get a little more protein.posted about 3 years ago

 This is a great idea!!!

-I like to squeeze lemon juice over cucumber, and this is pretty similar – I will definitely give it a try!posted almost 3 years ago
+I like to squeeze lemon juice over cucumber, and this is pretty similar – I will definitely give it a try!posted about 3 years ago

-For salad dressing, i usually pick the nonfat versions. for substitue, I use olive oil or vingarette.posted over 2 years ago
+For salad dressing, i usually pick the nonfat versions. for substitue, I use olive oil or vingarette.posted almost 3 years ago